 In the wild, cats didn’t live in houses.
 They roamed in nature.
 This kind of behavior is in the cat’s blood, the need to explore, find hiding places, and hunt.
 These are evolutionary traits that often exist even in domesticated house cats.
 That’s why your house cat want to go outside so badly.
 She’s simply acting according to her curious and playful nature, walking in the steps of her ancestors.

-Do all domestic cats want to go outside?
+Do all house cats like to go outside?

 First, it depends on whether or not the cat has ever been outside.
 A cat who’s used to being outdoors will want to keep going out, missing the action the outside had provided.